Sunday, February 25, 2024

 In the movie, "Shout, Brother, Shout" also features a dynamite dance routine by Tip, Tap & Toe!

-I will says the presentation of the musical acts here is stereotypical, but the talent shines through and it's good to have them preserved.
+I will say that the presentation of the musical acts here is stereotypical, but the talent shines through and it's good to have theses acts preserved.

 And since we're listening to old Decca records and we don't have any strictly from "Pardon My Sarong," let's take this opportunity to hear Benny Carter and his Orchestra with "Serenade to a Sarong":